Northgate Hall: History of use

 In 1991 Sir Ian McKellen opened the Oxford Lesbian and Gay Community Centre at the Northgate Hall, and it remained here until 2004.
 Also from 1991 it was the home of the Gatehouse, a drop-in centre for homeless people set up by churches in the centre of Oxford.
 In 2001, it suffered damage from a fire.

 The Gatehouse remained in part of the building, but in January 2011 the City Council issued a statement that they were giving it notice to move out, citing financial pressures and the fact that the building was underoccupied as users of other parts of the building had left.
 Gatehouse moved to new premises in 2012.

 From 2013 to 2020 the former hall was occupied by the Bill's Oxford restaurant.

 The lease of the whole building was sold in 2022, and in November that year a planning application was approved for change of use from a restaurant back to its original function as a chapel and church hall.
 It is now the home of Oxford Presbyterian Church, a congregation of the Evangelical Presbyterian Church in England and Wales.
+On 27 March 2025, Oxford Presbyterian Church purchased the freehold of the building from Oxford City Council for £3,500,000.
+As of 2026, the building is undergoing extensive conversion works to return it to its original design as a chapel.